In The Beginning…

 Our journey is unique and at times, as life would have it, unexpected.

-Back then, voice talent had to come to our studio in Drexel Hill, PA.
+Back then, voice talent had to come to our studio in Drexel Hill, PA to record copy for our clients.
 Today, due to broadband internet, our talent can record in their own studios, anywhere in the world and simply send us a link to download the files.
 Wow, how the industry has changed!

 Surprise, Surprise, Surprise!

 Now, let’s flash forward to 2001.
 CCI, our wireless company, had been an award winning leader in the Delaware Valley as a Nextel dealer, now owned by Sprint.
 Due to a rash decision by Nextel’s legal department, they decided to immediately terminate our dealership because of so called improper marketing practices.
 Since Nextel generated nearly 85% of our revenue, we were forced to close our doors on October 26, 2001.

 Shortly thereafter, arbitration commenced.
 During the pending litigation, we decided to revisit Marketing On Hold.

 On a personal note, after Andrea and I tied the knot in 2002, she became pregnant in 2003 and gave birth to our two wonderful twin boys, Aidan and Ethan, on May 2, 2004.

 Soon after birth, Ethan developed congestive heart failure due to a large hole in his heart.
 To make matters worse, he was born premature weighing less than 3 pounds which precluded him from receiving necessary heart surgery.